inferadb/control/docs/overview.md

      - Log critical security alert for immediate operator attention
      - Continue to return `REFRESH_TOKEN_USED` error to client (fail closed)
      - Until revocation succeeds, all refresh attempts for that context will fail with `REFRESH_TOKEN_USED`
-5. Force client to re-authenticate with Management API
+5. Force client to re-authenticate with Control
 6. Log security event (AuditEventType::REFRESH_TOKEN_REUSE_DETECTED) for monitoring and incident response

 ### VaultRole permission hierarchy